Great for Memorials, New Babies, Weddings, Birthdays & Environmental Gifts

 John Lindelow speaking about Ahu Lani Sanctuary's reforestation efforts at an assembly of Federal and State officials held at the Hawaii Governor Neil Abercrombie's office in May 2011.
 The officials were gathered to "announce a partnership to strengthen cooperation and coordination to help Hawaii landowners and managers conserve forest lands" and John was there to speak from a landowner's perspective.

-Ahu Lani Sanctuary is a host site for World Wide Opportunities on Organic Farms, under which we host and educate individuals who are interested in learning about organic farming and (in our case) native forest restoration.
-We have had around 20 individual students join us over the past 5 years, and many have become part of our long-term ohana (family).
+Ahu Lani Sanctuary has been a host site for World Wide Opportunities on Organic Farms, under which we host and educate individuals who are interested in learning about organic farming and (in our case) native forest restoration.
+We had around 25 individual students join us over the years, and some have become part of our long-term ohana (family).

-We are active in our local community association, called the Paauilo-Mauka Kalopa Community Association.
+We have been active in our local community association, called the Paauilo-Mauka Kalopa Community Association.
 As part of our involvement, we gave a presentation at the 2012 annual meeting of the PMKCA on our reforestation efforts, and invited other landowners to consult with us and perhaps start their own reforestation efforts.
 Some are doing just that.
-Our senior horticulturist Dave also volunteers his time down at Kalopa State Park, parts of which are maintained by the PMKCA.
+Our senior horticulturist Dave, before his retirement, volunteered his time down at Kalopa State Park, parts of which are maintained by the PMKCA.
 Kalopa State Park has a very nice stand of native Hawaiian trees.
-John also volunteers as the webmaster for the PMKCA web site.
+John has also volunteered in the past as the webmaster for the PMKCA web site.